-The Awtad Project is located immediately adjacent to the Block 7 where Alara exploration identified copper mineralisation and resources (Daris Copper-Gold Project).
+(The Awtad Project comprises an area of approximately 497 km2 (Block 8) and is located immediately adjacent to the Block 7 (Daris Copper-Gold Project).
 Exploration previously undertaken at this project includes:

-- 86-line km of airborne VTEM, 14-line km of ground IP, 169-line km of ground magnetics and 202-line km of high-resolution ground magnetics. - 76 RAB drill holes totalling 1,747m and 11 core drill holes totalling 299m. - Drilling results (including some undertaken across the Al Mansur Prospect) were low grade in general and inconclusive.
-A diagram below shows the potential of the Al Mansur Prospect.
+- 86-line kilometres of airborne VTEM, 14-line kilometres of ground IP, 169-line kilometres of ground magnetics and 202-line kilometres of high-resolution ground magnetics. - 76 RAB drill holes totalling 1,747m and 11 core drill holes totalling 299m. - Drilling results (including some undertaken across the Al Mansur Prospect) were low grade in general and inconclusive.